-In the case of receipt of a price which implies a severe outlying return, MSCI rejects the received price, generates an escalation to the vendor and applies price filling as described in section 8.2.1. for up to 2 consecutive business days unless confirmed by vendor.
+In the case of receipt of a price which implies a severe outlying return, MSCI rejects the received price, generates an escalation to the vendor and applies price filling as described in section 9.2.1. for up to 2 consecutive business days.
+If the vendor does not confirm that the price implying an abnormal return is incorrect within 2 consecutive business days, the price is deemed valid and no longer rejected.

-Severe outlying returns are dynamically defined by returns as compared to similar bonds as well as among pricing sources (when available and relevant).
+Severe outlying returns are dynamically defined relative to returns for similar bonds as well as across pricing sources (when available and relevant).